ant-laz/secopsapiclient/README.md

 Make sure you have a forwarder created in Google SecOps

-Let's build the body of the POST request in JSON
+Let's build the body of the POST request in in a file ```config/logs.json```

+The template of the file is like this.

 ```shell
 {